Tafseer Surah Al- Mutaffifeen

 9) A record imprinted

-Marqoom means to write something in thick clear writing and to imprint it so that it cannot be erased nor easily missed like something written in small print.
+Marqoom means to write something in thick clear writing and to imprint it so that it cannot be erased.
 This word is also used to describe stitching embroidery onto clothes, as it is not something that you can easily remove or erase afterwards.
 Thus, marqoom implies that not only will this data be recorded accurately it is protected and cannot be erased.
 A person may feel content in thinking that no one had seen his sin or crime but that does not take away from the fact that it has been documented and sent forward.

 10) Destruction that day to those who deny

 Ultimate destruction on that day will be especially for those who lied against.
 But Allah (swt) does not tell us what was denied and lied against by completing the sentence by putting an object in the verse.

 Verses ten to twelve in this surah all mention the word kadhib in different forms (mukadhibeen, yukadhibeen, yukadhibu).
 Thus, we can observe that the root cause of cheating in business is lying.
 Denying the day of judgement ultimately enables them to dismiss the notion that they will be accounted for their misdemeanors and encourages them to continue sinning.
 We’re constantly reminded, over and over, of things like the day of judgement, the hereafter and taqwa in the Quran as Allah (swt) mentions and repeats those concepts that people deny the most and neglect to imprint in their hearts and minds.
 So, Allah (swt) says that ultimate destruction will be for those who lie against the day of judgement and the due portion being given.